 - Concerning the Late Middle Ages, Marcia Colish wrote: “…Scientists and philosophers studied in faculties adjacent to theologians…theologians interacted with colleagues in fields not informed by religious criteria…”

-With the advent of the Enlightenment (c.
-1700 AD), everything changed.
-After that – until very recently – science and religion have for the most part been sworn enemies.
+With the advent of the Enlightenment, everything changed.
+After that – and until very recently – science and religion have for the most part been sworn enemies.
 Take the origin of the universe for example.
 Ask a scientist and she’s likely to talk about “Big Bang”; ask a Judeo-Christian and you might hear a creation narrative from Genesis.

-At first glance, these two ‘explanations’ appear to have absolutely nothing in common.
-(A much deeper analysis reveals many startling parallels but that is not a topic I plan to explore in this essay.)
+(At first glance, these two ‘explanations’ appear to have absolutely nothing in common; but a much deeper analysis reveals many startling parallels.
+But that is not a topic I plan to explore in this essay.)

 How vs. why!
 Science stands in the present and looks back to find ‘causes’.
 Religion stands in the present and looks forward to find ‘reasons’.
 By asking ‘how’, science is searching for so-called ‘efficient causes’.
 By asking ‘why’, religion is searching for so-called ‘final causes’.

-“How?” can only be answered by reference to a process that originated in the past; “why?” can only be answered in reference to a process that culminates in the future.
-It is how/why that divides the timeline into past and future.
+“How?” can only be answered by reference to a process that originated in the past; “why?” can only be answered by reference to a process that culminates in the future.
+The how/why dichotomy divides the timeline into past/future.

 It’s Christmas Eve and Junior has finally fallen asleep.
 Marge and Henry tiptoe downstairs and begin wrapping the presents that will go into Junior’s stocking and under the tree.